waqasnazir03/voithos/docs/openstack-kolla-globals.md

 enable_ceilometer: yes
 enable_gnocchi: yes
 gnocchi_backend_storage: "ceph" or "file"
-# Use following attribute if pool name is other than "gnocchi"
+# Use following attribute if gnocchi_backend_storage is ceph pool name is other than "gnocchi"
 ceph_gnocchi_pool_name:
 ```